geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ![NGR Full]({{ site.url }}/assets/NGR-full-view.png){:height="200px" width="850px"}

-If you look closely you will see that a car appears twice in this image - once in the upper-left and again at the far-right.
-The study area was too long (1200ft) to be covered by a single flight thus it had to be flown twice during each capture - once for the left half and once for the right.
-I would set up one side, fly the mission, pack everything up and drive to the other side.
+If you look closely you can see a car that appears twice in the image - once in the upper-left and again at the far-right.
+The study area was too long (1200ft) to be covered in a single flight; it had to be flown twice during each capture - once for the left half and once for the right.
+We would set up and fly one side, pack everything up and drive to the other side of and fly again.

-A more interesting observation is revealed in shades of red over different parts of the grid.
-Earlier I mentioned how we treated separate sections of the area (each about 100 ft by 20 ft, where a single row is roughly 6 feet wide) with a different amount of N fertilizer.
+A more interesting observation are the alternating shades of red visible in different parts of the grid.
+Earlier I mentioned how we treated different sections of the area (each about 100 ft by 20 ft) with a different amount of nitrogen fertilizer.
 The varying shades of red signify different intensities of near-infrared light reflecting from each section.
 The treatment of 0 kg·N·ac−1 (#1 in the colored grid at the start of this post) appears as a pattern and that pattern is visible here.
 The image reveals that differing amounts of nitrogen fertilizer applied to different sections are discernable in terms of the amount of NIR light they reflect.
 In the next post I'll explain why.

 ### Datum